Neutron detection: Finer detection points

 It is important here to observe precisely those variables that matter, since there may be false indicators along the way.
 For example, ionization currents might get periodic high surges, which do not imply high rates but just high energy depositions for stray events.
 These surges will be tabulated and viewed with cynicism if unjustifiable, especially since there is so much background noise in the setup.

 One might ask how experimenters can be sure that every current pulse in the oscilloscope corresponds to exactly one event.
 This is true because the pulse lasts about 50 ns, allowing for a maximum of 2×10^7 events every second.
 This number is much higher than the actual typical rate, which is usually an order of magnitude less, as mentioned above.
 This means that is it highly unlikely for there to be two particles generating one current pulse.
 The current pulses last 50 ns each, and start to register the next event after a gap from the previous event.

 Although sometimes facilitated by higher incoming neutron energies, neutron detection is generally a difficult task, for all the reasons stated earlier.
 Thus, better scintillator design is also in the foreground and has been the topic of pursuit ever since the invention of scintillation detectors.
 Scintillation detectors were invented in 1903 by Crookes but were not very efficient until the PMT (photomultiplier tube) was developed by Curran and Baker in 1944.
-The PMT gives a reliable and efficient method of detection since it multiplies the detection signal tenfold.
-Even so, scintillation design has room for improvement as do other options for neutron detection besides scintillation.
+The PMT gives a reliable and efficient method of detection since it can multiply the initial signal of a single scintillation photon hitting the PMT face millions of times into a measurable electrical pulse.
+Even so, scintillator detector design has room for improvement as do other options for neutron detection besides scintillation.